rngesus-wept/puflantu/artifacts/satellite.md

 This satellite emits light signals.
 The light is reflected by a parabolic mirror.
 It leaves the satellite as a focused signal in parallel rays.

 # Translation
-RLB52 zoanxoagafe qacepo-ro orti
+RLB52 zoanxagafe qacepo-ro orti

-ita qacepo veohaqo ittiha datog.
-Gabxo evave ittiha katak. hojoge tiha veoh qacepo latoy.
+ita qacepo veonaqo ittiha datog.
+Gabxo evave ittiha katak. hojoge tiha veon qacepo latoy.